aws-samples/amazon-bedrock-samples/docs/poc-to-prod/inference-profiles/inference-profile-basics.md

 ```

 <h3> Get Inference Profile </h3>
-This cell retrieves metadata for the Inference Profile created earlier by using its ARN.
+This cell retrieves metadata for the application inference profile created earlier by using its ARN.
 The `get_inference_profile` method takes the Inference Profile's ARN as input and calls the Bedrock API to fetch detailed metadata about the profile, such as configuration settings, model information, and associated tags.
 This retrieval allows you to verify and inspect the properties and setup of the profile, ensuring it meets the intended specifications.

 ```python